lcyvin/warped-world-rpg/src/before_you_play/intro.md

 The SCP universe is inherently without a concrete canon.
 It assumes that all multiverses are equally correct, simply reflecting different realities.
-This book uses a version of Three  Portlands, and a version of the Broken Mask timeline for its campaign starter and setting.
+This book uses a version of Three Portlands, and a version of the Broken Mask timeline for its campaign starter setting.
 This is a roleplaying game that is centered on collaborative storytelling and emergent narratives.
 Nothing in this book is set in stone, and you are able and encouraged to modify the setting, events, and rules of the world and game to fit your